-Golden State Killer Sentenced To Life In Prison
+Golden State Killer Sentenced To Life In Prison Without Possibility Of Parole

 DeAngelo pleaded guilty in June to 13 murders and 13 rape-related charges.
 He also admitted to dozens more murders and rapes that were beyond the statute of limitations, The Associated Press reports.

+"The serious and the gravity of the offenses, the psychological harm, the pain and the brutality of these offenses requires nothing less than the imposition of the maximum sentence.
+The victims must be assured that Mr. DeAngelo will never, ever walk this Earth again as a free man."

+A plea deal that DeAngelo's attorneys struck with prosecutors meant that he was able to avoid the death penalty.

-The string of long-unsolved murders made headlines in 2018 after law enforcement officers announced they identified DeAngelo as the suspect using DNA from a no-frills genealogy website to crack the case.
+The string of long-unsolved murders made headlines in 2018 after law enforcement officers announced they identified DeAngelo as the suspect by using DNA from a no-frills genealogy website to crack the case.

 Investigators used the DNA evidence from one of the murder scenes to create a profile of the killer, which they then uploaded to the genealogy website.
 That site linked the killer's profile to a distant relative of DeAngelo.
 Law enforcement confirmed the link by collecting DeAngelo's DNA from his car door and a discarded tissue.